-Eurelectric is the sector association which represents the common interests of the whole electricity industry at pan-European level.
+- Eurelectric is the sector association representing the common interests of the whole electricity industry at the pan-European level.

-Foratom is the trade association for the nuclear energy industry in Europe.
-Its main purpose is to promote the use of nuclear energy in Europe by representing the interests of this industrial sector.
+- Foratom is the trade association for the nuclear energy industry in Europe.
+Its primary purpose is to promote the use of nuclear energy in Europe by representing the interests of this industrial sector.

-COGEN Europe promotes development of Combine Heat and Power, CHP production in Europe and globally.
+- COGEN Europe promotes the development of Combined Heat and Power, CHP production in Europe and globally.

-International Energy Agency, IEA, is an autonomous organisation which works to ensure reliable, affordable and clean energy for its 28 member countries.
+- International Energy Agency, IEA, is an autonomous organisation that works to ensure reliable, affordable and clean energy for its 28 member countries.
 Fortum is a collaborator.

-The International Solid Waste Association (ISWA) is promoting and developing sustainable and professional waste management worldwide.
-ISWA has 1,400 members in more than 90 countries, thereof national member organizations in 40 countries and some 100,00 members associated with its national member organizations.
+- The International Solid Waste Association (ISWA) promotes and develops sustainable and professional waste management worldwide.
+ISWA has 1,400 members in more than 90 countries, thereof national member organisations in 40 countries and some 100,00 members associated with its national member organisations.

-European Union for Responsible Incineration and Treatment of Special Waste (EURITS) represents more than 90% of the EU's specialist waste incineration sector, and exists to ensure the safe, legal and environmentally sound incineration of waste.
+- European Union for Responsible Incineration and Treatment of Special Waste (EURITS) represents more than 90% of the EU's specialist waste incineration sector.
+It exists to ensure waste's safe, legal, and environmentally sound incineration.

 Finnish collaboration partners

-Finnish Energy (ET) is an industrial policy and labour market policy association representing the electricity and district heating industry in Finland.
+- Finnish Energy (ET) is an industrial policy and labour market policy association representing Finland's electricity and district heating industry.

-Corporate Responsibility Network (FIBS): Fortum a members since 2013.
+- Corporate Responsibility Network (FIBS): Fortum has been a member since 2013.

-Finnish Environmental Industries (YTP) is an organization set up by Finnish environmental companies that promotes the sustainable use of natural resources and aim to strengthen the stature of the industry.
+- Finnish Environmental Industries (YTP) is an organisation set up by Finnish environmental companies that promote the sustainable use of natural resources and aim to strengthen the industry's stature.

-The Waste Management Association (JHY) promotes knowledge of waste management, proper treatment of waste, and utilization of waste in Finland.
+- The Waste Management Association (JHY) promotes knowledge of waste management, proper waste treatment, and waste utilisation in Finland.

 Swedish collaboration partners

-Avfall Sverige is the Swedish Waste Management and Recycling association with members from both the public and the private waste management and recycling sectors.
+- Avfall Sverige is the Swedish Waste Management and Recycling association with members from public and private waste management and recycling sectors.

 Norwegian collaboration partners

-Norsk Fjernvarme is a membership organization for the Norwegian district heating industry.
-Its main objective is to promote the development of district heating and cooling in Norway, based on renewable and carbon neutral energy.
+- Norsk Fjernvarme is a membership organisation for the Norwegian district heating industry.
+Its primary objective is to promote the development of district heating and cooling in Norway, based on renewable and carbon-neutral energy.

-Norsk Elbilforening is a non-profit organisation representing the majority of electric car owners in Norway.
-It cooperates with the Norwegian government, the electric car industry, and other organizations.
+- Norsk Elbilforening is a non-profit organisation representing the majority of electric car owners in Norway.
+It cooperates with the Norwegian government, the electric car industry, and other organisations.

 Polish collaboration partners

-Polish Association of Energy Traders is a politically independent organisation active in the development of energy-sector legislation.
+- Polish Association of Energy Traders is a politically independent organisation active in developing energy-sector legislation.